harshmishra9812/Azure_Project/README.md

 - **Power BI** for creating interactive dashboards

 # Data Source
-The data source for this project is raw data collected from various external sources and ingested into the Azure environment.
+The data source for this project is raw data collected from **GitHub** and ingested into the Azure environment.
 This raw data forms the foundation for further processing and analysis in the pipeline.

 ## Data Ingestion Using Azure Data Factory